tytydraco/yessleep/out/The_Valley_pt_1.md

 “Why wouldn’t they?” asked Jimmy.
 Brett’s warning popped into my head again.
 I decided to finally share my experience with the crew.

 “Brett… the service ranger who flew us in… he uh… he said the woods had like, something in them.
-Something I think that even the Rangers don’t want to fuck around with.”
+Something I think that even the Rangers don’t want to mess around with.”
 Kyler butt in.

 “What… what kind of something–”